Valledupar Cesar Department, Colombia Travel Guide

 Fewer crowds, potentially lower prices for flights and accommodation, agreeable weather before peak rainy season.

-Temperatures stay high, humidity starts to increase in June.
+Temperatures stay high, humidity starts to increase during The month of june.

 September-November (peak rainy season).